 - 200 g flour

 - 200 g ground almonds (possibly mixed with ground hazelnuts or walnuts)

 - 210 g vegan margarine

 - 30 g sugar

 Preparation of the croissants:

-Mix the flour, cornstarch, a good half of the powdered sugar, two packets of vanilla sugar, nuts and salt.
+Mix the flour, cornstarch, a good half of the icing sugar, two sachets of vanilla sugar, nuts and salt.
 Cut the margarine into cubes and add to the flour and nut mixture.
-Knead the whole thing quickly.
-Then you shape the dough into rolls.
-You wrap these in cling film and put them in the cold.
-Ideally overnight, then the dough is firm and easy to process into vanilla crescents.
+Knead everything together quickly.
+Then you form rolls out of the dough.
+Then wrap them in cling film and refrigerate.
+Preferably overnight, then the dough is firm and can then be easily processed into vanilla crescents.

 - Version of the preparation: You can cut the dough rolls into about one centimeter thick slices.
 Then you roll the dough pieces into sausages and shape croissants out of them.
 The warmth of your hand makes the dough soft.
 There is a risk here that the croissants will break apart.
 You put the croissants on a baking sheet lined with baking paper.

 - Version of the preparation: Alternatively, you can use the spatula to spread the dough into a vanilla crescent shape.
 You remove excess dough with the scraper.
 When the croissants are baked, you let them stand in their shape until they are cold.
 Then you can process it further.

 Then you bake the croissants for about 12 minutes.